Stanley Black & Decker (NYSE:SWK) Releases FY 2022 Earnings Guidance

 Stanley Black & Decker (NYSE:SWK – Get Rating) updated its FY 2022 earnings guidance on Friday.
 The company provided EPS guidance of $9.50-$10.50 for the period, compared to the consensus EPS estimate of $9.86.
 The company issued revenue guidance of -.

-The firm also recently announced a quarterly dividend, which will be paid on Tuesday, June 21st.
-Stockholders of record on Tuesday, June 7th will be paid a dividend of $0.79 per share.
+The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, June 21st.
+Stockholders of record on Tuesday, June 7th will be paid a $0.79 dividend.
+This represents a $3.16 dividend on an annualized basis and a dividend yield of 2.87%.
 The ex-dividend date of this dividend is Monday, June 6th.
-This represents a $3.16 annualized dividend and a dividend yield of 2.76%.
-Stanley Black & Decker’s dividend payout ratio (DPR) is presently 37.53%.
+Stanley Black & Decker’s dividend payout ratio is 37.53%.

-In other news, CAO Jocelyn Belisle sold 3,244 shares of the firm’s stock in a transaction dated Monday, March 7th.
-The shares were sold at an average price of $157.71, for a total value of $511,611.24.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Insiders own 0.93% of the company’s stock.

-Several large investors have recently added to or reduced their stakes in the company.
-EverSource Wealth Advisors LLC bought a new position in Stanley Black & Decker during the 4th quarter valued at approximately $34,000.
-Achmea Investment Management B.V. bought a new position in shares of Stanley Black & Decker during the first quarter valued at $36,000.
-1832 Asset Management L.P. purchased a new position in shares of Stanley Black & Decker in the 1st quarter worth about $69,000.
-Brown Brothers Harriman & Co. boosted its stake in Stanley Black & Decker by 93.4% in the 1st quarter.
-Brown Brothers Harriman & Co. now owns 582 shares of the industrial products company’s stock worth $81,000 after purchasing an additional 281 shares in the last quarter.
-Finally, Covestor Ltd increased its stake in Stanley Black & Decker by 130.6% during the 1st quarter.
-Covestor Ltd now owns 641 shares of the industrial products company’s stock valued at $90,000 after purchasing an additional 363 shares in the last quarter.
-88.60% of the stock is currently owned by hedge funds and other institutional investors.
+Several large investors have recently made changes to their positions in SWK.
+Auxier Asset Management acquired a new position in Stanley Black & Decker during the 1st quarter worth approximately $355,000.
+United Capital Financial Advisers LLC raised its stake in Stanley Black & Decker by 8.4% during the 1st quarter.
+United Capital Financial Advisers LLC now owns 2,535 shares of the industrial products company’s stock worth $354,000 after buying an additional 196 shares during the period.
+Forum Financial Management LP acquired a new position in Stanley Black & Decker during the 4th quarter worth approximately $266,000.
+Horizon Investments LLC raised its stake in Stanley Black & Decker by 20.4% during the 1st quarter.
+Horizon Investments LLC now owns 1,441 shares of the industrial products company’s stock worth $201,000 after buying an additional 244 shares during the period.
+Finally, Lumature Wealth Partners LLC acquired a new position in Stanley Black & Decker during the 1st quarter worth approximately $198,000.
+88.60% of the stock is currently owned by institutional investors.

 Stanley Black & Decker Company Profile (Get Rating)